 “We’re Rosa and Sophia, PhD students from Cambridge University, currently working in the Open Innovation Team (OIT).
 OIT is a new unit based in the Cabinet Office that works to deepen collaboration between officials and academics.

-We joined OIT as interns in early September 2017 and are now nearing the end of our six-month placement here at 1 Horse Guards Road.
+We joined OIT as fellows in early September 2017 and are now nearing the end of our six-month placement here at 1 Horse Guards Road.
 Taking a moment to reflect on our work and experiences here, we had a Q&A session.
 With ourselves.
 Enjoy!”

 What is your PhD research on?